AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

 #.
 When a subprogram with a ``refined_precondition`` is called; first
-   the precodition is evaluated as defined in the Ada LRM.
+   the precondition is evaluated as defined in the Ada LRM.
 If the precondition evaluates to True, then the ``refined_precondition`` is evaluated.
 If either precondition or ``refined_precondition`` do not evaluate to True an exception is raised.